Skip to topmenuSkip to main navigationSkip to main content

 How does it work?

-• Stick a patch somewhere on your skin.
+• Stick the patch somewhere on your skin.
 This can be anywhere, except on your breasts or thighs.

 • Do this once a week, 3 weeks running.
-The 4th week is the patch-free week.
-Then you don't have to use a patch.
+The fourth week, you don’t have to wear a patch.
+That’s the patch-free week.

 Where can you get the patches?

 Ask your doctor or a Sense doctor for a prescription for the contraceptive patch.
-You can get the patches at a pharmacy.
+You pick up your box of patches at a pharmacy.

 Advantages and disadvantages